hashi-strawb/demo-tfcb-seed/README.md

 * `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN` - AWS Credentials
 * `TFE_TOKEN` A Terraform API Key

+## Creating a new Workspace

+In this example, creating a new workspace requires creating a new YAML file in the `workspaces/` directory of this repo, in the format defined above.

+For the sake of making this easier for non-technical users, I have also set up a [GitHub Action](.github/workflows/create-webserver.yml) for this, so users can fill in the details into a form, and then the Action is responsible for raising a Pull Request on the user's behalf:

 ## Caveats

 This repo is meant as a Proof-of-Concept, rather than intended to be Production